google/grr-doc/investigating-with-grr/overview.md

 ### Virtual File System

-The [virtual file system](vfs/virtual-file-system/) shows the files, directories, and registry entries which have already been collect from a client.
+The [virtual file system](vfs/virtual-file-system/) shows the files, directories, and registry entries which have already been collected from a client.
 It shows when the entry was collected, and provides some buttons to collect additional buttons of this sort.